 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 6.1 Effective dispute resolution requires a process designed to resolve complaints.
 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-Yes The Council's complaints policy states: The principle focus at all stages is to provide a high quality response that resolves all the issues you raise and finds a suitable outcome for you in a timely way.
+Yes The Council's complaints policy states: The principle focus at all stages is to provide a high-quality response that resolves all the issues you raise and finds a suitable outcome for you in a timely way.
 6.2 Any remedy offered must reflect the extent of any service failures and the level of detriment caused to the resident as a result.
 A landlord must carefully manage the expectations of residents and not promise anything that cannot be delivered or would cause unfairness to other residents.
 Yes The Council has a Remedies Policy and Procedure.
 This document provides guidance on the offering of remedies which are proportionate, appropriate and reasonable and that take into consideration the facts and issues raised in complaints about service failures.
-6.5 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+Remedies If we find that we (including our contractors) are responsible/at fault, suitable remedies may include one or more of the following: Provide a response Recognise what we did wrong Apologise Improve procedures so similar problems do not happen again Review a decision Carry out an assessment Offer a financial remedy 6.5 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
 Yes The Council's case management system has a section called "Remedy Outcomes".
 All remedies are set out here with dates for completion.
 These are monitored until they are complete.
 All outcomes can be collated and analysed to see trends and where service improvement is required.
-6.6 In awarding compensation, a landlord must consider whether any statutory payments are due, if any quantifiable losses have been incurred, the time and trouble a resident has been put to as well as any distress and inconvenience caused.
-Yes The Council's Remedies Policy states: When deciding on suitable remedies the investigating officer will consider the following: Amount of time the citizen spent trying to resolve the issue Difficulty the citizen experienced trying to resolve the issue Distress to the citizen and/or others Risk of harm to the citizen and/or others Actual harm caused (We will consider if an insurance claim is more appropriate on a case by case basis).
-Previous responses sent to the citizen Any other attempts to address the issue Administrative costs such as travel, cost of phone calls etc.